-According to the Minnesota Pollution Control Agency, the watershed is the most severely impacted by flooding in the Red River Basin.
+The watershed is the most severely impacted by flooding in the Red River Basin.
 Annual average flood damage (in 1996 dollars) in the watershed was estimated at nearly $4.9 million with 92% of the damage being rural.
 The watershed suffers 24% of flood damages occurring in the Red River Basin, outside of damages occurring along the main stem of the Red River.

 Resource concerns include improved drainage for crop production, grazing management of forest and grassland, water/wind erosion, and water quality impacts.
 Additional resource concerns include management of flooding, short growing season, and pasture management.